 - who -a — displays info about all users currently logged in.

 - ps — displays info about currently running processes.

-- kill/killall -kill a single process and all process running in the entire system.
+- kill/kill all -kill a single process and all processes running in the entire system.

 - useradd – adds a new user.

 - userdel – deletes user already created.

 - groupdel — deletes the group already created.